ZachHunt359/ChainMakerWeb/README.md

 >     USE_HTTPS=false
 >     CERT_PATH=false

-5. Navigate to the repository folder in a command line and run `npm run build`, which build the javascript files served by the app.
+5. Navigate to the repository folder in a command line and run `npm run build`, which builds the javascript files served by the app.
 You will likely have to repeat this step every time you modify the contents of the `app` folder, where most of the content and logic of the app lives.
 6. Finally, to run the server, use the`npm start` command.
 It is recommended that you create a service on your machine that does this for you, if you want to serve the app persistently.